2024 San Luis Open Challenger

-The 2024 San Luis Open was a professional tennis tournament played on outdoor clay courts.
-It was the 29th edition of the tournament for the men which was part of the 2024 ATP Challenger Tour and 2nd edition for the women which was part of the 2024 WTA 125 tournaments.
+The 2024 San Luis Tennis Open was a professional tennis tournament played on outdoor clay courts.
+It was the 36th edition of the tournament for the men which was part of the 2024 ATP Challenger Tour and 2nd edition for the women which was part of the 2024 WTA 125 tournaments.
 It took place at the Club Deportivo Potosino in San Luis Potosí, Mexico between 25 and 31 March 2024.